Gonzalo Pineda

-Gonzalo Pineda Reyes (born October 19, 1982) is a Mexican professional football manager and former player, who is the current head coach of Major League Soccer club Atlanta United.
+Gonzalo Pineda Reyes (born October 19, 1982) is a Mexican professional football manager and former player.
 Pineda played as a defensive midfielder for several clubs in Mexico, and also represented Mexico internationally.
 He last played in 2015 for the Seattle Sounders FC.
 He became assistant coach of the Sounders beginning with the 2017 season.

 Club playing career

-Pineda made his professional debut in the Mexican Division in 2002–2003 season playing for UNAM Pumas in a 0–1 defeat against Morelia.
+Pineda made his professional debut in the Mexican Primera División in 2002–2003 season playing for Pumas UNAM in a 0–1 defeat against Morelia.
 Gonzalo is known as an excellent marker and for his powerful left foot.
 He helped UNAM to the Clausura and Apertura titles in 2004.

 In the 2005–2006 Season, Pineda was transferred to Chivas de Guadalajara.
 Pineda was a notable starter in his first season with Chivas.
-However, in Apertura 2006 he had a difficult season, starting as a substitute for Juan Pablo Rodriguez and rumors rose that he might walk out of Chivas after the season since he wasn't playing.
+However, in Apertura 2006 he had a difficult season, starting as a substitute for Juan Pablo Rodríguez and rumors rose that he might walk out of Chivas after the season since he wasn't playing.
 He was quoted by the press saying that he had not enough level to be playing for Chivas.
 Eventually, after bad performances by Rodriguez, Pineda made it to the starting lineup again and proved that he was worthy of the starting team.
 He played well the remainder of the games and eventually became champion for the third time in his career.
 Gonzalo's solid skills in the midfield and his consistent performances had earned him an indisputable spot with Chivas.

 After the Clausura 2008, Chivas put Pineda in their summer transfer list.
 As of June 17, 2008 Pineda was due to play the Apertura 2008 with Atlante F.C.; however, he made it clear that he would not leave Chivas and remained with the team.
 Gonzalo was sent on a 6-month loan with San Luis for the Torneo Bicentenario in 2010.
 In his debut for San Luis he got a red card in the 39th minute and was suspended for three games.

 On May 24, 2010, the press revealed that Pineda would play for Cruz Azul in The Centenario 2010 Tournament, which was confirmed by Sport Director Alberto Quintano.
 In one season at the club, Pineda made 35 appearances and scored one goal.
-Pineda played two seasons with Puebla F.C. on loan in 2011 and in 2012, then went on loan to Queretaro F.C.
+Pineda played two seasons with Puebla on loan in 2011 and in 2012, then went on loan to Queretaro F.C.
 In 2013, after his loan deal expired, he went into free agency after not finding a new club.

 Following his release, Pineda joined Seattle Sounders FC of Major League Soccer on a preseason trial.
 He signed with the club on March 5, 2014.

 On January 7, 2016, Pineda announced his retirement from playing football.